sonyc-project/sonycAQ/README.md

 `PC0.1,###,PC0.3,###,PC0.5,###,PC1.0,###,PC2.5,###,PC5.0,###,PC10,###,PM0.1, #.####,PM0.3, #.####,PM0.5, #.####,PM1.0, #.####,PM2.5, #.####,PM5.0, #.####,PM10, #.####,IPS-S-#########,abcdefg######=`

 ### CSV File Format
-CSV files are generated once every minute, and a reading is taken every second.
+CSV files are generated once every minute, and a reading is taken every second, corresponding to a new row in the current file.
 Each CSV file is named with the following format: `sonycnode-xxxxxxxxxxxx-pm-YYYY_MM_DD-HH_MM_SS.csv`.
-The first line is a header, and all subsequent lines represent one of the measurements, with the first column as the timestamp (in seconds since the beginning of the epoch), and the subsequent columns representing PC0.1 - PC10, and PM0.1 - PM10.
+The first line in each file is a header, and all subsequent lines represent one of the measurements, with the first column as the timestamp (in seconds since the beginning of the epoch), and the subsequent columns representing PC0.1 - PC10, and PM0.1 - PM10.

 ### CSV File Header
 `datetime,PC0.1,PC0.3,PC0.5,PC1.0,PC2.5,PC5.0,PC10,PM0.1,PM0.3,PM0.5,PM1.0,PM2.5,PM5.0,PM10`